thiblahute/meson-website/Syntax.md

       test(p.get(0), exe)
     endforeach

 Note that Meson variables are immutable.
-Trying to assign a new value to <tt>progs</tt> inside a foreach loop will not affect foreach's control flow.
+Trying to assign a new value to `progs` inside a foreach loop will not affect foreach's control flow.

 Logical operations
 --